jmetev1/petroTwitter/reading/index.md

 ![Recast.ly component layout](https://cloud.githubusercontent.com/assets/6980359/12561583/cf9b2a1a-c355-11e5-9fe6-9aeffbce4a28.png "Recast.ly component layout")

 * `App` - The top level container for the entire application.
 This is the component that will be rendered to the DOM
-* `Nav` - A container component for the top navigation bar
 * `Search` - Responsible for knowing and communicating information about the search input field
 * `VideoPlayer` - Responsible for playing a single video and displaying information about it
 * `VideoList` - A container component responsible for populating video list entry components